Trade guide

 • Yorkshire stone — Sandstone for northern building traditions

-• Cotswold limestone — Honey-colored stone for traditional architecture
+• Cotswold limestone — Honey-coloured stone for traditional architecture

 • Portland stone — High-quality limestone for prestigious buildings